-^{15.} This is literally an ancient issue.
-This topological challenge is the same ontological paradox, of the "One" and "Many," posed by Plato's Paran higher hypothesis, a "One," which defines a generative principle by means of which the series of hypotheses, the "Many," is ordered "transfinitely."
+Consequently, the history of those discoveries of physical principle which, like Eratosthenes' discovery of an estimated curvature of the Earth, are validated by the relevant measurement, presents us with a succession of topological changes within mathematical physics, a series of changes which has the form of the "One"/"Many" paradox of Plato's Parmenides.
+In this instance, the "Many" are represented by a series of hypotheses; the challenge is to discover a higher principle, an higher hypothesis, a "One," which defines a generative principle by means of which the series of hypotheses, the "Many," is ordered "transfinitely."
 If Riemann's dissertation is read in any different sense than this platonic one, the resulting commentary upon the text is a scientifically illiterate one, no matter what the putative classroom authority of the commentator.